jamesbrindle/YTMusicUploader/README.md

 ### How Long Will This Application Last?

 Who knows...
 It's dependent on YouTube Music / Google not changing how their 'non-public' API methods are stuctured and work.
-Considering YouTube Music has only just recently added the ability to upload songs (and thus is very new), I suspect it's likely to change as YouTube music develops...
+Considering YouTube Music has only just recently added the ability to upload songs (and thus is very new), I suspect it's likely to change as YouTube Music develops...

 I'm going to be using this application for personal use, so I'll know straight aware when it's not working and will attempt to update the API call implementation as soon as possible.
 &nbsp;